thephpleague/csv/instantiation.md

 <p class="message-notice">The <code>$newline</code> argument was added in version 7.0</p>

-If you have a raw CSV string you should use the named constructor `createFromString`.
+If you have a raw CSV string use the `createFromString` named constructor.
 This method accepts two parameters:

-- the raw CSV string.
+- the raw CSV string;
-- the newline character added at the end of the raw CSV string
+- the newline sequence to be added at the end of the raw CSV string;

-If no newline character is specified, the newline character used will be `\n` to match the newline added by PHP `fputcsv` function.
+If no newline sequence is specified, the newline sequence used will be `\n` to match the one added by PHP `fputcsv` function.

 ~~~php
 use League\Csv\Reader;